d9sde/good_times/README.md

 ### Prerequisites

-You can use any display or screen that can show a webpage - no matter it it's a old PC monitor fed by a raspberry pi or an unused tabled, iPad oder smartphone.
+You can use any display or screen that can show a webpage - no matter if it's a old PC monitor fed by a raspberry pi or an unused tabled, iPad oder smartphone.
 You can also use this clock on your daily-used computer and let it live in a seperate browser tab.

+All you need to do ist to open the following webpage in a browser and toggle it into full-screen mode.

-* English version
+* English version:
   ```sh
   https://d9s.de/good_times
   ```

-* German version
+* German version:
   ```sh
   https://d9s.de/schoene_zeit
   ```